 Applications

-Dry Ice Blasting is a non-abrasive, non-toxic, fully dry industrial cleaning technology with no blast material cleanup.
+Dry Ice Blasting is a safe, dry cleaning method.
+It’s non-abrasive and non-toxic.
+Plus, there’s no cleanup of blast material.
 The following list the 15 most popular dry ice cleaning applications.

 Adhesive Removal

-Adhesive removal using dry ice cleaning is a faster and more effective method of eliminating sticky accumulation on industrial equipment.
+Dry ice cleaning is a quicker and better way to remove sticky residue from industrial equipment.
 Dry ice’s low temperature weakens the binding between the adhesive and the surface, allowing easier removal.

 Asphalt & Bitumen Removal

 Cleaning with dry ice blasting is a safer and quicker option since it is fully dry, non-toxic, and produces no secondary waste.
-Keep your equipment in top functioning order while boosting environmental measures even while operating in low conditions.
+Keep your equipment running well.
+Also, improve environmental measures, even in tough conditions.

 Automation Restoration